-This Fine Art Print by Artist Craig Tinder depicts the heroism and determination of AVG Ace "Tex Hill" from the famed Flying Tigers.
+This Fine Art Print by Artist Craig Tinder depicts the heroism and determination of AVG Ace "Tex Hill" of the Flying Tigers on a mission in July 1942.

 Details About the RELIC: